tinyclub/linux-lab/README.md

 ### 6.3.9 VNC login fails with wrong password

+**Note**: The `clean` command will remove some containers and data, please do necessary backup before run it, for example, save the container:

+    $ tools/docker/commit linux-lab

 VNC login fails while using mismatched password, to fix up such issue, please clean up all and rerun it:

-**Note**: The `clean` command will remove some containers and data, please do necessary backup before run it.

     $ tools/docker/clean linux-lab
     $ tools/docker/rerun linux-lab